MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-cjo.md

 ---
-title: How to use ALM for digital assets
+title: Application lifecycle management for digital assets
-description: Describes how to use ALM for digital assets in Dynamics 365 Customer Insights - Journeys. ms.date: 07/04/2024 ms.topic: article
+description: Describes how to use a application lifecycle management (ALM) for digital assets in Dynamics 365 Customer Insights - Journeys. ms.date: 07/04/2024 ms.topic: article
 author: colinbirkett